2-zoo1/2-zoo1/README.md

 # Fear is the mind-killer.
+The cheif developer of the House Atreides.

-## World's Best Developer, Juwon Lee
+## World's Best Developer

+##

 <!--
 **2-zoo1/2-zoo1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.